 - In operation, a stream of macadamia kernel passes the cameras where each kernel is individually photographed.
 The computer quickly scans the image of each kernel checking for defect colours and the area that the defect colour covers.
 Defective nuts are shot with a small blast of compressed air to remove them from the good product.
 All of this happens while the kernel is moving at 2m/second.

 - Once the kernel passes through the colour sorter, it goes to the sorting area for manual inspection.
 The product that the colour sorter rejects is collected under the colour sorter and is further processed to recover usable kernel.

 - The manual inspection area is where specially trained sorting staff inspect the kernel a final time to remove any potential defects missed during the previous steps.
 From here, the kernel moves to a sizing tower.
 The sizing tower separates kernel into its different sizes (better known as ‘styles’).

 - Once sorted and sized, the kernel is tested to ensure it meets the highest standards.
 If the kernel does not meet our specifications, it is resorted.
 Kernel that passes the rigorous testing process proceeds to the next step.

-- Product is passed through our state-of-the-art Napasol pasteurisation process where it is treated to ensure food safety.
+Product is passed through our state-of-the-art Napasol pasteurisation process, where it is treated using only steam and modified atmospheric conditions, to ensure food safety.
 This process has been independently validated to provide a 5-log reduction of salmonella.